places-autocomplete-svelte Svelte Themes

 Prop Type Required Default Description

-onResponse (response: PlaceResult) => void Yes - Callback triggered with the selected place details.
+onResponse (response: PlaceResult) => void Yes - Callback triggered when a user selects a place.
+Receives the full place details object.

-onError (error: string) => void Yes - Callback triggered when an error occurs.
+onError (error: string) => void Yes - Callback triggered when an error occurs (API loading, network issues, etc.).

 Component Methods (Imperative API)